sporksmith/interpose-demo/README.md

 to determine whether it's not the primary libc in use; I worked around by effectively [hard-coding the answer to "yes"](https://github.com/sporksmith/glibc/commit/575ea9f2412905a323cd0c3c380f003bb9e61e67)

-Note that the functions that operate on the stdout file stream actually write to an in-memory buffer.
-A 'write' syscall happens at the end when the whole buffer is flushed.

     $ LD_PRELOAD=$PWD/libinterpose.so:$PWD/glibc-build/libc.so ./call_write
     syscall
     syscall